An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Finding all Supported Efficient Flows

 \Cref{fig:wsd} presents the weight space decomposition for the example given in \Cref{2} and illustrated in \Cref{obj-ex1}.
 Any point in the weight space decomposition corresponds to an $\lambda^u$ for each $u\in U$.
 Here $U_>= \varnothing$.
 However, there do exist weights in the lines in the interior connecting two adjacent extreme points of \(\mathcal{D}\) which correspond to the maximally nondominated faces \([y^1,y^2]\) and \([y^2,y^3]\).

 \begin{thm} Given the directed network $(D,l,u,b,c)$,~\Cref{algo:allSupportedEfficientFlowsMulti} determines the complete set of all \strictly supported flows in $\mathcal{O}(N^{\lfloor \frac{d}{2}\rfloor}( \operatorname{poly}(n,m) + N\log N + N^{\lfloor \frac{d}{2}\rfloor}\mathcal{S}( m+n + N^{\lfloor \frac{d}{2}\rfloor}d))$ time. \end{thm} \begin{proof} \textit{Correctness:} Any \strictly supported efficient flow must lie in at least one maximally efficient face.
-However a \strictly supported efficient flow can lie in more than one face.
-Due to~\Cref{thm:supp_face}, all \strictly supported flows are found by determining all optimal flows for each weight vectors $\lambda^i$ corresponding to a maximally nondominated face.
+However, a \strictly supported efficient flow can lie in multiple face.
+Due to~\Cref{thm:supp_face}, all \strictly supported flows are found by determining all optimal flows for each weight vector $\lambda^i$ corresponding to a maximally nondominated face.
 Moreover, no weakly supported flow can be optimal for a parametric network flow problem with one of these cost functions.
-While the algorithm iterates through all maximally nondominated faces only flows are stored which have not been considered yet.
+While the algorithm iterates through all maximally nondominated faces, only flows are stored that have not been considered yet.
 Thus,~\Cref{algo:allSupportedEfficientFlowsMulti} determines the complete set of all supported efficient solutions.